Who is i-ACT?

 i-ACT officially became an independent 501(c)(3) nonprofit organization in 2009.
 Previously, it had existed as a portion of Stop Genocide Now, which was founded in 2005 by Gabriel Stauring and Rachel Veerman.
 The two organizations branched off into separate directions as i-ACT became involved in more projects focused on humanitarian aid, education, and technology. i-ACT is the only group from the United States that consistently returns to the Darfuri refugee camps in Eastern Chad, and is widely acknowledged as the expert organization.

-Nearing the end of 2011, i-ACT is now a team of four full-time staff members and 12 volunteers from all walks of life – including community organizers, software engineers, psychologists, filmmakers, writers, and graphic artists.
+i-ACT is now a team of five full-time staff members and 15 active volunteers from all walks of life – including community organizers, software engineers, psychologists, filmmakers, writers, and graphic artists.
 You can meet a few of our team members here.

 - Partnering with Darfur Dream Team to improve the quality of education, build schools in the camps, and ensure that funds are utilized to make on-the-ground improvements such as putting desks, materials, and floors in classrooms – and roofs on top.